-The Company acquired one 18 unit metric claim known as the Standard claim situated within the Bridge River gold camp near the town of Gold Bridge, 160 kilometres north of Vancouver, British Columbia, with an expiration date of February 24, 2003.
-The Company funded a physical work program in January 2002 in order to renew these claims.
-The costs of staking and filing have been expensed.
+The Company acquired one 18 unit metric claim known as the Standard claim situated within the Bridge River gold camp near the town of Gold Bridge, 160 kilometres north of Vancouver, British Columbia, with an expiration date of February 24, 2004.
+The claims may be extended for one year by the payment of \$3,600 Cdn or an equivalent amount of dollars in work on the Standard claim plus a filing fee of \$180.